f-wolf/WorkerSelection/README.md

 after the training they have some snacks.
 Additionally, they have parties for special occasions.

-The purpose of WorkerSelection is to distribute the tasks evenly among the members who volunteer to do them while respecting all given constraints.
+The purpose of WorkerSelection is to distribute the tasks as evenly as possible among the members who volunteer to do them while respecting all given constraints.
 The constraints include the different tasks preferences and time restrictions.

 ## The structure of the input file ##